Lil Uzi Vert: Personal life

-Forehead diamond

 In February 2021, Woods revealed that they had a 10-carat pink diamond implanted in their forehead, which they had planned to do since 2017.
 They acquired the diamond, whose value was reported as $24 million, from jeweler Elliot Eliantte.
-Woods stated that the decision was influenced by the cartoon Steven Universe, of which they are openly a fan, and by fellow rapper Lil B, who has a similar implant.
+Woods stated that the decision was influenced by the animated series Steven Universe, of which they are openly a fan, and by fellow rapper Lil B, who has used decorative jewels similarly.
 Woods said that they "could die" if their diamond is not removed "the right way".
 In June of the same year, they had the diamond removed from their forehead.
 They had it reimplanted for their performance at Rolling Loud the following month and revealed in September that fans ripped it out while Woods was crowd surfing at that event.
 They did not suffer serious damage and said that they still have the diamond.
 They have since replaced it with a barbell piercing.

-The implant spawned several Internet memes comparing Woods' new appearance to that of Vision in the Marvel Cinematic Universe and often referring to the character's death in the film Avengers: Infinity War.
+Woods is 5 ft 4 in tall, as mentioned in the lyrics of "Sanguine Paradise".

-Satanism
+Satanism allegations

-Woods has been accused of being a Satanist, originally by battle rapper Daylyt who claimed that Woods worshipped Satan.
-Woods has been said to be inspired by Marilyn Manson's worship and support of Satan, who they called their biggest inspiration.
-In July 2018, Woods told a crowd of fans that they were "going to hell" with them.

-In August 2017, Woods created controversy by adding satanic imagery to their social media accounts and saying phrases often associated with Satanism such as "666".
-Woods frequently promotes Satanism on their social media, which went far enough to warrant their Instagram access being taken from them by their record label.